acquia/blt/INSTALL.md

 When this task is complete, you should have a fully functioning Drupal site on your local machine.
 You can login to the site by running `drush uli`.

-Note that all common project tasks are executed through `blt.sh` in your project’s root directory.
-This file simply passes arguments through to Phing, which manages all task automation.
-For a full list of available tasks, run `./blt.sh -l`.
+Note that all common project tasks are executed through `blt`.
+For a full list of available tasks, run `blt -l`.

 ## Next Steps